KILTprotocol/docs/docs/develop/03_workshop/08_done.md

 You also learned how to:
 - create accounts
 - create light and full DIDs
-- create claims and requests
+- create claims and credentials
-- process requests and issue Credentials
+- process credentials and issue Attestations
 - sign your Credentials to present them
 - receive and verify Credentials